cameronmclean/pattern_mining/Notes for workshop facilitation.md

 for the important elements - to show that our pattern is recurring, general and "real".
 The rationale is also critical to help others understand 'why', to apply the pattern themselves, and provide scientific evidence from the literature so we can justify the pattern concepts and test them.
+Document what additional sources of information were used in construcnting the pattern.

 ###Done!